 A good example of this is with our ATR accessories.
 Traditionally, scientists would take the front cover off one of our systems and then reconfigure the mirrors to optimize the alignment and throughput for their particular application.

 However recently, we’ve found researchers have very little interest in going inside the machine.
-Researchers who work in multi-disciplinary fields want their equipment to work optimally without having to fiddle with the inner workings, which is why we provide plug-and-play accessories which have no requirement for researchers to optimize them.
+Researchers who work in multi-disciplinary fields want their equipment to work optimally without having to fiddle with the inner workings, which is why we provide plug-and-play accessories that have no requirement for researchers to optimize them.

 We live in a world where people expect things to work as soon as they get out of the box and we have responded to that.
 We also appreciate that FT-IR is a complementary technique, used alongside other characterization methods such as GC and IC-MS to provide richer data.